 On June 20, 451 on a broad plain in the Champagne region of France, Attila the Hun, “the Scourge of God”, engaged in his greatest battle.
 The fate of western civilization lay in the balance.

-In Chinese history, the Huns are tentatively identified as the nomadic peoples known in their histories as the Hsiung Nu (“Fierce Slaves”).
+In Chinese history, the Huns are tentatively identified with the people known in their histories as the Hsiung Nu (“Fierce Slaves”).
 In the Second Century A.D., the Chinese Han Empire drove the Huns away from their borders in a series of campaigns.
-The Huns then began their long migration westward, ever searching for fresh pastures for their sheep; and new peoples to plunder and subjugate.
+The Huns then began their long migration westward, ever searching for fresh pastures for their sheep and new peoples to plunder and subjugate.

 Modern scholarship theorizes that the Huns were not ethnically one people, but a confederation of Mongolian and Turkic nomadic clans.
 By the time they entered European history in the 4th century, these peoples had fused into one cultural group.

 The Huns were first-and-foremost mounted horse archers.
 From infancy male children were taught to ride by being placed on the backs of sheep, to prepare them for a life in the saddle.
 They practiced daily with their primary weapon, the powerful and deadly composite bow.
 To make themselves appear more ferocious and terrifying to their enemies, their cheeks were slashed with knives and allowed to scar.

 19th century depiction of the Huns; showing them as nearly sub-human barbarians!